 Ambergris Cay Utopia

-An interesting footnote of Turks and Caicos history is the 1978 attempt to create a sovereign nation of Ambergris Cay, when a consortium of investors from Arizona offered 50 million dollars (nearly 200 million dollars in today’s value) for the island, if they’d be allowed to secede from the Turks and Caicos and United Kingdom, with rights to issue their own currency and passports, oversee immigration control, and form a security force.
+An interesting footnote of Turks and Caicos history is the 1978 attempt to create a sovereign nation of Ambergris Cay, when a consortium of investors from Arizona offered 50 million dollars (nearly 200 million dollars in 2020 dollars) for the island, if they’d be allowed to secede from the Turks and Caicos and the United Kingdom, with rights to issue their own currency and passports, oversee immigration control, and form a security force.
 The proposal looked like it would be going forward, until the United Kingdom put an end to it.

 Turks and Caicos Sporting Club